 Events at Rockefeller and Bond Chapels

 You'll find below information about scheduling University-affiliated weddings, memorials, other University events, student events, and external events.
-Please review this information and then, if you wish to inquire about Rockefeller or Bond Chapel availability for a University-affiliated event, contact Matthew Dean, Director of Chapel Operations.
+Please review this information and then, if you wish to inquire about Rockefeller or Bond Chapel availability for an event, contact us.

 See also the notes below about photography.